DataSF/datasf.github.io/_posts/blog/2014-07-18-open-data-grows-up.md

 You can read the whole thing as a [PDF](http://sfmayor.org/Modules/ShowDocument.aspx?documentID=425) or [google doc](https://docs.google.com/document/d/1hvp_wls8KuJrfHW_NwX1qtyFR4EFdWCkxcULnNlhKNw/edit?usp=sharing).
 If you want a quick read, I pasted the executive summary below.
 You can also track details on our progress on our [timeline of activities](https://docs.google.com/spreadsheets/d/1M30oyAFUO6TXkmZ1jqGXTNGdvsTiXh5V7oS7vUCKRJ0/edit?usp=sharing) (google spreadsheet).

-(And PS - we added a [resources page](/resources) to the blog where we'll post all of our documents - reuse, re-purpose, critique!)
+(And PS - we added a [resources page](/resources) to the blog where we'll blog-post all of our documents - reuse, re-purpose, critique!)

 ## Executive Summary